guidobouman/thesis/Documents/ResearchPlan/Subquestion Brain and Memory.markdown

 Expert on interaction with the human brain through BCI’s.
 Is interested in the World Wide Mind.

 #### Planning
+A total of one week for the following:
 * Reading World Wide Mind
 * Preparing for interviews
 * Conducting interviews